 Tip 1: Buying online safely and securely

 If, like the vast majority of us, you’re planning on shopping online this Christmas, make sure you don’t give away the gift of your personal data!
 Try not to use public WiFi and look for secure sites i.e. those with a small padlock symbol or https:// in the address bar.

-If you do pay your credit card bills off every month without incurring interest, then why not look at cashback or reward cards to replace or complement your existing credit card?
+If you do pay your credit card bills off every month without incurring interest, then why not look at cash-back or reward cards to replace or complement your existing credit card?
 If it’s too late for your Christmas shopping how about applying for a suitable card and starting 2023 using one that gives you something back?

 Most supermarkets also offer their own credit cards.
 Tesco, Asda, Sainsbury’s, Waitrose, and M&S all give you something extra for using their credit card in their own stores.
-Personally, I use my John Lewis/Waitrose Partnership Card most of the time.
-When I shop in Waitrose or John Lewis, I get 1% cashback in vouchers; when I shop elsewhere (which is most of the time), I get 0.5% cashback in vouchers.
+Personally, I use my John Lewis/Waitrose Partnership card most of the time.

-I have a deal with myself that the vouchers can only be spent on something that falls under the banner of ‘treat for me’ as a thank you from my family (even though they have no idea I do this).
-If I had a Tesco’s or Sainsbury’s credit card, I would just end up using the rewards to lower the food bill and, let’s face it, where’s the fun in that!
+I have a deal with myself – the vouchers can only be spent on something that falls under the banner of ‘treat for me’ as a thank you from my family (even though they have no idea I do this).
+If I had a Tesco or Sainsbury’s credit card, I would just end up using the rewards to lower the food bill and, let’s face it, where’s the fun in that?